alexhernandezgarcia/alexhernandezgarcia.github.io/slides/oiq-mar25.md

 .conclusion[Il existe de grandes différences de temps d'entraînement et donc des émissions de CO2eq.]

 ???

+Charging an average smartphone uses about 22 Wh.

 In terms of training time, the models in our sample range from just about 15 minutes (total GPU/TPU time) up to more than 400,000 hours, with a median of 72 hours, pointing again to large variance in our sample.
 While the maximum of of 400,000 GPU hours (equivalent to about 170 days with 100 GPUs) in our sample seems very large, note that the total training time of GPT-3 was estimated to be over 3.5 million hours (14.8 days with 10,000 GPUs).